jeremyikwuje/your-first-smart-contract/README.md

 ## Test your knowledge
 Try to restock the vending machine yourself.
 Remember the vending machine balance is now 99 no longer 100.

-Let me know in the comment section or on the article tweet if you are stuck.
+If you encounter any error or you are stuck for any reason, kindly  [open an issue](https://github.com/jeremyikwuje/your-first-smart-contract/issues).

 ## Conclusion
 Congratulation! you have successfully created and deployed your first smart contract.
 You learned how to send and receive funds; work with mappings, address types and unsigned integers(uint).